Drei Menschen die Tap Dance tanzen

 Avalon Rathgeb

-Avalon Rathgeb graduated from Bird College in 2009 after studying on a 3 year full time scholarship.
-Recipient of two internships from the American Tap Dance Foundation 2009/11, Grant Swift’s TeAyPe (Melbourne, Australia) 2009-10, a scholarship for the Los Angeles Tap Festival 2012, winner of the 2013 cutting contest at Stockholm Tap Festival, invited to accept 1 of 25 places reserved for outstanding dancers in the 2014 Tap program at the School at Jacob’s Pillow in Massachusetts, USA.
-Her career highlights include dancing in the opening ceremony of London 2012 Olympic Games, the closing ceremony of the European Games (Baku Azerbaijan) 2015, Artistic Director of ‘Old Kent Road’ 2014-current, principle dancer for ‘Tapestry Dance Company’ under the direction of Acia Gray 2017-19.
-Avalon is endorsed by Ruben Sanchez DanceWear.
+Avalon Rathgeb graduated from Bird College in 2009 after receiving a full-time scholarship for three years.
+She received two internships with the American Tap Dance Foundation (2009-11), Grant Swift's TeAyPe (Melbourne, Australia) 2009-10, a scholarship to the 2012 Los Angeles Tap Festival, winner of the 2013 Cutting competition at the Stockholm Tap Festival, invited to take one of 25 places reserved for outstanding dancers in the 2014 Tap program at the School at Jacob's Pillow in Massachusetts, USA were.
+Highlights of her career include performing at the opening ceremony of the 2012 London Olympics, the closing ceremony of the 2015 European Games (Baku, Azerbaijan), artistic direction of "Old Kent Road" (since 2014) and the role as principal dancer in the "Tapestry Dance Company" under the direction of Acia Gray (2017-2019).
+Avalon is supported by Ruben Sanchez DanceWear.
 Avalon founded the London Tap Dance Festival in 2024.

 Clara Martínez